 It is generally best to have the ICED Cap ready for the start of the run.
 A small cooler should be placed in the Bike-Run Transition area before the race starts.
-The ICED cap should be prefilled with ice (using a little more ice in the cap than desired to allow for melting).
-This depends on the length of the race from a Sprint to Ironman distance.
+The ICED cap should be pre-filled with ice, using a little more in the cap than desired to allow for melting.
+Different amounts may be desired depending on the length of the race from a Sprint to Ironman distance.
 Water or sports drink bottles could also be placed in this cooler, of course.
 Make sure the draw string is closed to ensure that ice cannot spill out while putting the ICED cap on during the transition.

 Many hot triathlons do not provide ice during the run at aid stations, particularly Sprint and Olympic distance events.
 For most runners, the ice will last for most or all of the 5K race in a Sprint triathlon.
 For the 10K races in Olympic distance triathlons, the ice will last for the first half of the race for most runners, and the water from the ice that drips onto the runner’s clothes will cool for the whole race.

 After a hot bike ride, the ICED Cap will feel great and cool you off fairly quickly.
 Depending on the amount of hair you have, you may feel some discomfort from the cold when first putting on the ICED Cap.
 Within a minute, or less than a tenth of a mile in distance for most, any discomfort will go away and be replaced by a soothing cooling sensation.
 Within a few minutes, water will begin dripping and additional evaporative cooling will take place from the wet shirt, top or shorts.
 We have found that running shoes do not get wet when an ICED Cap is in use.